Design using structural fire standards

 - BS 476-20: 1987, Fire tests on building materials and structures.
 Method for determination of the fire resistance of elements of construction (general principles).
 BSI

-- BS 9999: 2008, Code of practice for fire safety in the design, management and use of buildings.
+- BS 9999: 2017, Fire safety in the design, management and use of buildings - Code of practice.
 BSI

 - ECCS Eurocode Design Manuals: Fire Design of Steel Structures.
 Franssen, J-M & Vial Real, P.

 - SCI P375 Fire Resistance Design of Steel Framed Buildings, 2012